Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Jericho Beach

-• The venue was less crowded than other major venues including Kitsilano, Vanier Park, Sunset Beach and English Bay Beach, except for the first Saturday of the fireworks because that’s when the Vancouver Folk Music Festival happens at Jericho Beach Park.
+- The venue is less crowded than other major venues including Kitsilano, Vanier Park, Sunset Beach and English Bay Beach, unless it’s a day when the Vancouver Folk Music Festival is happening at Jericho Beach Park (not the case in 2026).

-• The fireworks were quite a way in the distance, but that was made up for by the spectacular night view of the city lights.
-Jericho Beach was a great spot to watch from.
+- The fireworks are quite a way in the distance, but that’s made up for by the spectacular night view of the city lights.

 Main Disadvantages of Jericho Beach

-• Unless you live in the area or somewhere around Point Grey, Jericho Beach was a bit out of the way.
-That wasn’t not normally a problem, but it was when you had to drive along 4th Avenue or West Broadway to get home when tens of thousands of people from other venues were on the road as well.
+- Unless you live in the area or somewhere around Point Grey, Jericho Beach is a bit out of the way.
+That’s not normally a problem, but it can be when you have to drive along 4th Avenue or West Broadway to get home when lots of people from other venues are on the road as well.

-• The fireworks were pretty far in the distance.
+- The fireworks are pretty far away in the distance.

-• Visibility was poor at the main beach area, but got better the further west you went.
+- Visibility is poor at the main beach area, but gets better the further west you go.

 Tips & Advice for Jericho Beach

-• On fireworks nights, it was great to spend the day at the main part of Jericho Beach, but it was best to head far over to the west end so that the Royal Vancouver Yacht Club’s marina didn’t block your view of the pyrotechnics displays.
+- On fireworks nights, it’s great to spend the day at the main part of Jericho Beach, but it’s best to head far over to the west end so that the Royal Vancouver Yacht Club’s marina doesn’t block your view of the pyrotechnics displays.
 Or better yet, you could head a tiny bit further west, to Locarno Beach on the other side of the Jericho Sailing Centre.

-• If you live in the Point Grey area, or around UBC, then Jericho Beach is a fabulous venue.
-If you had to drive east along Marine Drive, 4th Avenue or West Broadway to get home afterwards, though, you’d need to rethink your routhe.
-When we were there a few years ago, post-fireworks traffic was so bad we pulled over and slept in our car for an hour until the roads cleared.
+- If you live in the Point Grey area, or around UBC, then Jericho Beach is a fabulous venue.
+If you have to drive east along Marine Drive, 4th Avenue or West Broadway to get home afterwards, though, you’d need to rethink your route.
+When we were there a few years ago, post-fireworks traffic was so bad we pulled over and sat in our car for an hour until the roads cleared.

-• Attend the Vancouver Folk Music Festival.
-The festival doesn’t always coincide with the Honda Celebration of Light when the latter used to happen.
-When it does, though, on the first Saturday of the fireworks, the music festival paused everything during the fireworks so attendees could watch.
-The festival then continues for a while, which, on fireworks nights, allowed a bit of time for traffic to improve before the festival-goers needed to head home.
+- Attend the Vancouver Folk Music Festival if it’s happening at the same time!
+When it overlapped with the Celebration of Light, the music festival paused everything during the fireworks so attendees could watch.
+The festival then continued for a while, which, on fireworks nights, allowed a bit of time for traffic to improve before the festival-goers needed to head home.
 The music festival is terrific and highly recommended.

 Pyrotechnic Views from Locarno Beach